cerebral-legacy/cerebral-website/app/markdown/doc_cerebral-module-http.md

     // f.ex. "/api"
     baseUrl: '',

+    // Sends cookies to cross domain request
+    withCredentials: false,

+    // Allow cross domain request.
+It adjusts the
+    // request headers to allowed.
+Note that server
+    // has to allow this request as well
+    cors: false,

     // Headers will be merged with existing headers,
     // these are the default ones
     headers: {